-Phi Theta Kappa, International Honor Society for the Two-Year Colleges, is the largest honor society in American higher education.
-The purpose of the organization is to recognize and encourage scholarship among two-year college students.
+Phi Theta Kappa, the International Honor Society for the Two-Year College, is the largest honor society in American higher education.
+The mission of Phi Theta Kappa is to recognize academic achievement of college students and to provide opportunities for them to grow as scholars and leaders.
 The Lambda Beta Chapter at MVCC was formed in 1960 and welcomes new members each semester.
 Eligible students are sent an invitation to join the chapter.
-Membership is offered to currently enrolled students who have an overall GPA of 3.5 or higher with at least 12 credit hours toward an A.A., A.S., A.A.S., or A.O.S. degree.
-Chapter activities provide opportunities for individual growth and development through participation in honors, leadership, service, and fellowship programming.
+Membership is offered to currently enrolled students who have an overall GPA of 3.5 or higher with at least 12 credit hours toward a degree program.
+Chapter activities offer opportunities for personal and professional growth and development through participation in honors, leadership, service, and fellowship programming.